zhukovgreen/zhukovgreen/README.md

 - [X] [iam@zhukovgreen.pro](mailto:iam@zhukovgreen.pro)
 - [X] [+420774081898](tel:+420774081898)

-Software engineer and machine learning engineer with more than 4 years of experience.
+Software and machine learning engineer with more than 4 years of experience.

 Interested in web applications, DevOps, infrastructure automation, and